Haichuan23/CS-CourseProject-UChi/README.md

 ================= Theory ========================

+CMSC27100: Discrete Mathematics

+This is a theory course with no coding involved.
+The course serves as an introduction to mathematical logic, number theory, probability, combinatorics, and graph theory.

 CMSC27200: Theory of Algorithms:

 This is a theory course with no coding involved.
 "The focus of the course is on algorithms with provable correctness and runtime guarantees.
 Topics to be discussed include: stable matching; greedy algorithms; divide and conquer; dynamic programming; network flow and cut problems; computational intractability (NP-completeness). "